nus-cs3281/2021/students/HCY123902/knowledge.md

 ### Tool/Technology 5

-#### JavaScript Syntax for map
+#### JavaScript Syntax

-Description of the tool: JavaScript Syntax related to the retrival of map keys, conversion from map to array, and iteration of map.
+Description of the tool: JavaScript Syntax related to the retrival of map keys, conversion from map to array, and iteration of map

 Aspect: Some instance methods of retriving key and entry in the Map class, such as `map.keys` and `map.entries`, do not seem to work in RepoSense frontend script.
 The corresponding class methods in the Object class, such as `Object.entries` and `Object.keys`, can be used as an alternative option.